andreaevolo/sudoku/README.md

 # sudoku
-Classic 9X9 sudoku console game:
+Classic 9X9 sudoku console based game.

 # commands
 1) Insert the number you want to add in the grid ( from 1 to 9 ).